danielebailo/couchdb-dump/README.md

 ## Usage
 ```
 Usage: ./couchdb-backup.sh [-b|-r] -H <COUCHDB_HOST> -d <DB_NAME> -f <BACKUP_FILE> [-u <username>] [-p <password>] [-P <port>] [-l <lines>] [-t <threads>] [-a <import_attempts>]
 	-b   Run script in BACKUP mode.
 	-r   Run script in RESTORE mode.
 	-H   CouchDB Hostname or IP.
 Can be provided with or without 'http(s)://'
 	-d   CouchDB Database name to backup/restore.
 	-f   File to Backup-to/Restore-from.
 	-P   Provide a port number for CouchDB [Default: 5984]
 	-u   Provide a username for auth against CouchDB [Default: blank]
+	       -- can also set with 'COUCHDB_USER' environment var
 	-p   Provide a password for auth against CouchDB [Default: blank]
+	       -- can also set with 'COUCHDB_PASS' environment var
 	-l   Number of lines (documents) to Restore at a time.
 [Default: 5000] (Restore Only)
 	-t   Number of CPU threads to use when parsing data [Default: nProcs-1] (Backup Only)
 	-a   Number of times to Attempt import before failing [Default: 3] (Restore Only)
 	-c   Create DB on demand, if they are not listed.
+	-q   Run in quiet mode.
+Suppress output, except for errors and warnings.
 	-z   Compress output file (Backup Only)
 	-T   Add datetime stamp to output file name (Backup Only)
-        -q   Run in quiet mode.
-Suppress output, except for errors and warnings.
 	-V   Display version information.
 	-h   Display usage information.

 Example: ./couchdb-backup.sh -b -H 127.0.0.1 -d mydb -f dumpedDB.json -u admin -p password
 ```